 Rainbows are such a wonderful way to review and explore color and color mixing.
 As part of our exploration of rainbows, we invited the children to put together these simple felt rainbow puzzles.

 Whenever I can find an idea that our whole class can work on together in a successful way, I just love to put it into action!
 This handprint rainbow was perfect for everyone to join in!
-Before I share with you the details about our rainbow, I want you to know that we have been [...]
+Before I share with you the details about our rainbow, I want you to know that we have been exploring color and color mixing for several weeks now.
+This rainbow is more of a wrap up of all we [...]

 Since my Pre-K children will be moving on to a new school, we have been enjoying exploring some of our favorite memories and playing some memory games too!